 - Discuss: Why do these probabilities happen?

-Expect students to conjecture that there is more chance of having to stop at a set of light, so both options, stopping once, or twice, are more common.
+Expect students to conjecture that there is more chance of having to stop at a set of lights, so both options, stopping once, or twice, are more common.

-- Present this table to the students (Slide Four of PowerPoint Two):
+- Present this table to the students (Slide Four of PowerPoint 2):

 What does this table show?